tobiasquinn/communifi_piratebox/notes.md

 	mkdir -p /mnt/usb/home/xxx
 	chown xxx /mnt/usb/home/xxx

-Need to set home dir in passwd file to something like /mnt/usb/home/xxx Set ownership of this directory to user xxx

 ###sudo

 use visudo to add user xxx to the sudoers file (seems to be crash on sudo with shell)